foorschtbar/LoRaProMini/README.md

 ## ToDo

+- [ ] Switch between Sensor-Node or Mailbox-Node Version?
+- [ ] Add Interrupts to LoRa message
+- [ ] Add wake from deep sleep by interrupt
+- [ ] Go to sleep immediately when voltage is too low
 - [x] Add CI/CD pipeline to build firmware
-- [ ] Go to sleep immediately when voltage is too low
 - [x] Rewirte VBP calculator in Configuration Builder
 - [x] Move config to EEPROM
 - [x] Added special firmware to change configs